 - Advocate for health policy changes that enhance population health and promote professional nursing practice.

-- Select technology to provide and present health information to clients and students.
+- Utilize emerging technologies to provide credible health information to clients, nurses, and students.

 - Support legal and ethical guidelines in all aspects of nursing practice.

 - Prepare to assume a senior leadership/management position and/or the role of educator in a health care agency or college setting.